SAFEGUARDING AND CHILD PROTECTION

 Go back to > Parents Information

-From left: Mrs Geldard, Mrs Gray, Miss Watson and Mrs Braithwaite
+From left: Mrs Geldard, Miss Watson and Mrs Braithwaite

 Lancaster Lane School's Designated Safeguarding Lead (DSL) is the Head Teacher, Mrs Geldard.

-The school's back-up DSLs Mrs Gray, the Deputy Head Teacher and Miss Watson, the SENCo.
+The school's back-up DSL is Miss Watson, the Acting Deputy Head Teacher and SENCo.

 The school's outreach family worker, Mrs Braithwaite, is also DSL trained.

 Mr Graham Gorton is the Child Protection Governor and Mr Greg Adam is the back up Child Protection Governor.

 As detailed in the policy below, all staff undertake safeguarding / child protection training on a regular basis.

 We are an Operation Encompass School

 There are currently no procedures for reporting Domestic Abuse incidents to schools which means that our children are left without the support and nurture that they need when they need it most.
 Operation Encompass has been created to address this so that by 9.00am on the next school day the school’s Key Adult will be informed that the child or young person has been involved, heard or witnessed a domestic incident.
 This knowledge, given to schools through Operation Encompass, allows the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child.